 -

-cheap fruit and vegetables
+cheap fruits and vegetables

 -